Nick088Official/FaceFusion-Online-Ports/README.md

 # Changelog
 ## Update - April 16th, 2024
 Updated facefusion 2.5.0 to 2.5.1 to both colabs and Hugging Face Space

+Also now fixed the Gradio Public Link not appearing after the update
 ## Update - April 13th, 2024
 Updated facefusion 2.4.1 to 2.5.0 to both colabs and also the added Hugging Face Space